-Victoria Unearthed includes information from a range of existing government sources including up-to-date data from the Environment Protection Authority (EPA) Victoria.
+Victoria Unearthed includes information from a range of existing government sources including up-to-date data from the Environment Protection Authority Victoria (EPA).
 Data available in Victoria Unearthed includes:

-- Priority Sites Register: sites where EPA has issued a clean up notice or pollution abatement notice. - EPA Licenced Sites: sites with a current EPA licence. - Environmental audits: sites where environmental audits have been completed.
+- Priority Sites Register: sites where EPA has issued a clean up, pollution abatement, environmental action or other notice to manage contamination. - Licenced Sites: sites with a current EPA operating licence.

-- Groundwater Quality Restricted Use Zones: An area, site or property where an environmental audit has been conducted and residual groundwater contamination was found. - Victorian Landfill Register: locations of current and former landfill sites across Victoria. - Environmental Audit Overlays: a Victorian planning scheme overlay indicating where an audit is required prior to land being used for a 'sensitive use'. - Historical business listings: Over 560,000 digitised historical business listings from the Sands and McDougall Directories (old 'phone books') between 1896 and 1974.
+- Environmental Audits: sites where environmental audits have been completed. - Preliminary Risk Screen Assessments: assessments of the likelihood of contamination in relation to a site's existing or proposed future use. - Groundwater Quality Restricted Use Zones: an area, site or property where an environmental audit has been conducted and residual groundwater contamination was found. - Victorian Landfill Register: locations of current and former landfill sites across Victoria. - Environmental Audit Overlays: a Victorian planning scheme overlay indicating where an audit may be required prior to land being used for a 'sensitive use'. - Historical Business Listings: over 550,000 digitised historical business listings from the Sands and McDougall Directories (old 'phone books') between 1896 and 1974.

-Historical business listings
+Historical Business listings

-The historical business listings dataset in Victoria Unearthed comes from the Sands and McDougall directories - the 'phone books' of the 1800s and 1900s.
+The Historical Business Listings dataset in Victoria Unearthed comes from the Sands and McDougall Directories - the 'phone books' of the 1800s and 1900s.
 These directories contained contact information for both businesses and residences.